 - The tarp is easy to clean.
 It is made of synthetic fabric and it therefore does not easily stain.
 To clean it, one only needs to use a hosepipe and air it out in the sun for a few minutes to dry.

 - It is cost effective.
 If you compare the cost of buying a new tent every time your old tent loses its color, you will find that buying a tarp that will last through several tents and serve you for many other uses an investment.
 The tarp is made of really durable material and it will protect your tent for a long time.
 Further, most brands are pretty inexpensive

-When It’s Best to Use The Tent Footprint and It’s Advantages
+When Is It Best to Use The Tent Footprint and Its Advantages

 The footprint is made to be the same size as your tent.
 You first lay it down and it gives you an idea of where the tent will go.
 This will make pitching easier as you already have the outline.

 - It is friction resistant.
 When you turn in your tent, this would lead to friction between the tent floor and the ground.
 The footprint is designed to be friction resistant and will therefore not tear your tent.

 - It provides for easier cleaning of the tent.
 The groundsheet of your floor may easily get wet or muddy.
 By adding a footprint, you make sure that the tent floor does not come in to contact with the dirt or mud from the ground.
 That way, you will pack up a clean tent and only have to wash the footprint which is fairly easy to clean.